 SIGN UP to receive the latest music events at First Church!

 usic has been an integral part of the rich history of First Congregational Church of Los Angeles going back to its very beginnings.
 Today, this dedication to music is a continued source of pride, not only for our congregation, but for the city of Los Angeles as well.
-We are home to the Los Angeles Bach Festival, the oldest cultural festival in Los Angeles, which began in 1934 under the direction of John Smallman and continues to be a cultural highlight each October.
 Our Cathedral Choir is made up of both professional and volunteer singers under the dynamic leadership of Dr. Jonathan Talberg.
 The choir performs a wide selection of sacred music and often offers special musical presentations as part of our morning worship.